ekiraya/In_depth_osTicket_Installation/README.md

 <p>Webpages usually run with code, normally some convination of: html, css, javascript</p>
 <p>The webpage the we are now selfhosting is no exception it also runs using code and we can actually see that code if we go to <code>C:\inetpub\wwwroot</code></p>
 <img src="https://i.imgur.com/oCKY3Gx.png"  height="35%" width="35%"/>
 <p>Importantlly, we can not only observe this code.
 We can actually modify it to turn our self hosted webpage into a totally different webpage.
-And that is exactly what we will be doing to install ostickets</p>
+And that is exactly what we will be doing to install osTicket</p>

 <h3>PHP configurartion</h3>
 <p>Php is a programing language primarly used in webpage development.
-It is also the language that osticket is programmed in; thus, we must install it and configure our iis server to use it before we can use ostickets.</p>
+It is also the language that osTicket is programmed in; thus, we must install it and configure our iis server to use it before we can use osTicket</p>

 <p>To install php we firslly have to extract the <code>php zip</code> which contains all the files necesarry for the language to be used</p>
 <img src="https://i.imgur.com/HHmJDkN.png"  height="25%" width="25%"/>